kasparthommen/kasparthommen.github.io/posts/linked-objects.md

 - `Foo` must refer to a `Bar` object and vice-versa.
 - The fields storing references to the other object must be final (i.e., you can't construct one and then set it on the other).
-- As you cannot construct both objects and then link them (because of `final` fields) you could instead defer the construction of `Bar` to the `Foo` constructor and call `this.bar = new Bar(this)` there.
+- As you cannot construct both objects and then link them (due to the fields being `final`), you could instead defer the construction of `Bar` to the `Foo` constructor and call `this.bar = new Bar(this)` there.
 However, if `Bar` has additional constructor arguments, you would have to pass them into the `Foo` constructor as well, thus polluting it.
 We don't want that.